brandlab-au/resourceJson/README.md

 # This was the same as json-server repo

 ## But it now needs to use $resource
-##### See comments in codes push
+##### See comments in codes push, sorry i ran out of time again.

-- Punam could you have a look at this it is the same as the other rep.
+- Punam I think best open old json and then see what I have done on this and slow install resource again .

+- scripts/app.js injected ngResource
+- scripts/controllers.js IndexController being used first
+- scripts/services.js using $resource

-- [ ] seems to have a problme using the resource
+- [ ] index.html not showing anything line 37
-- <script src="../bower_components/angular-resource/angular-resource.min.js"></script>
+- [ ] Was working untill started with bower init
-- [ ] Once again needs to up date db.json form form
+- [ ] Once again needs to up date db.json form form contact

 ## Set up local server with json